- General Information

 - More Information

-Cystitis is an infection of the urinary tract which causes the bladder to become inflamed.
+Cystitis is an infection of the urinary tract which causes the bladder to become inflamed, commonly referred to as a urinary tract infection (UTI).
 Urinary tract infections commonly affect women more than men because it is easier for bacteria to travel up the female urinary tract to the bladder.

 Cystitis is more common in sexually active women, pregnant women, and women with undiagnosed diabetes or after menopause.